Teddy Schwartz's father, the patriarch of the family, was Herman Schwartz. The matriarch was Hani Simonowitz Schwartz. Both died in Ungvar.

-- Samuel (originally Simon) Schwartz (1883-1954), the oldest son and my great-uncle.
+- Samuel (originally Simon) Schwartz (1883-1954), my grandpa's older brother and my great-uncle.
 He married Anna Gelbman in Bridgeport, CT and was employed as a printer and then owned a grocery store in Queens, NY.

 - Theodore (originally Tivador) Schwartz (1887-1965), my grandpa, who came to America first.
 He married Hermina Farkas in Manhattan and was a runner for the steamship lines, then became a grocery store owner in the Bronx.

 - Mary (Marushka) Schwartz (1891-1959), my great-aunt.
-Her passage to New York was arranged by her two older brothers and she later married furrier Edward Wirtschafterf.
+Her passage to New York was arranged by her two older brothers and she later married furrier Edward Wirtschafter.

 - Paula Schwartz (1906-1944), another great-aunt, the other stylish lady in the sisters photo.
-She married and had a daughter, Ibolyka (Viola); Paula remained in Hungary and was definitely a victim of the Holocaust.
+She married and had a daughter, Ibolya (Viola); Paula remained in Hungary and was definitely killed in the Holocaust.
 Viola survived and settled in Israel, as I said above.
 My sister visited Viola and family a few years ago--a happy reunion!

 - How I know Ibolyka survived the Holocaust (and her mother Paula did not).

 - My mother tells me what my Grandpa Teddy said about coming to America (not an easy crossing, apparently).

 - Simon Schwartz changes his name to Sam Schwartz once he arrives in America (I found his ship records.)